 - Perfectionist character traits which results in being over-critical with your own performance

-- Negative subconscious beliefs such as being told off by a teacher, sibling or parent “You are stupid!”, “Why can’t you do like your brother?”, “What’s wrong with you?”, “Why do you always get it wrong?”.
+- Negative subconscious beliefs such as being told off by a teacher, sibling or parent “You are stupid!”, “Why can’t you do or be like your brother?”, “What’s wrong with you?”, “Why do you always get it wrong?”.
 Particularly, for children such statements can have a major impact as their minds take everything in like a sponge.
-As they grow up such beliefs often persist, become unconscious and are therefore difficult to recognize.
+As they grow up such beliefs often persist, becoming unconscious and are therefore difficult to recognize.
 They can be a major cause of test anxiety.

 Would you like to do something about your or your child's test anxiety?
 Contact me for a free discovery call.

-So, what can you do to get rid of your test anxiety?
+What can you do to get rid of your test anxiety?
 Actually, there are many things you can do.

 - Believe you can do it.
-Already Henry Ford said: ‘Whether you think you can, or you think you can't, you're right.’
+Henry Ford said: ‘Whether you think you can, or you think you can't, you're right.’

 - Ignore any previous negative exam experiences.
 The past is not you.
 It is the past.
 You live in the present and that is what counts.

 - Ban negative thoughts from your mind.
 This is easier than you think.
 Just think of a good mantra you can use in advance, such as “I am well prepared.
 I know I can do it!“, "My mind is a super-computer.
 It remembers everything.”
 “I have amazing memory, focus and concentration!”
-So, every time a negative thought enters your mind, silently say your mantra and let your mind get to work.
+Every time a negative thought enters your mind, silently say your mantra and let your mind get to work.
 Relax and trust it.
 It really works!

-- Take deep breaths in and out your nose, making sure your body has enough oxygen to function well.
+- Take deep breaths in and out of your nose, making sure your body has enough oxygen to function well.

 FIND HELP TO REDUCE TEST ANXIETY

-First of all, it can expose any negative subconscious beliefs you might hold in relation to exam and test situations.
+First of all, it can expose and release any negative subconscious beliefs you might hold in relation to exam and test situations.
 Recognizing and understanding these beliefs is a first step to release them.
 During our session you realize and internalize that you are not the opinion of your teacher, parent or sibling.
 In fact, the most important opinion you will ever hear about yourself is your own.
 This brings us to the second benefit of an RTT™ session.

 An RTT™ session can give your mind positive suggestions, overwriting old negative beliefs.
-RTT™ uses powerful emotional language which will have a lasting positive and empowering impact on your mind.
+RTT™ uses powerful emotional language, which will have a lasting, positive and empowering impact on your mind.

-Would you like to do something about your or your child's test anxiety?
-Contact me for a free discovery calL.
+Would you like to do something about your, or your child's test anxiety?
+Contact me for a free discovery call.